singhst/predict-customer-propensity-to-purchase-gcp/README.md

 # Predicting Customer Propensity to Purchase
 An simple tutorial from Google Cloud Platform to build a system to predict customer propensity to purchase by using BigQuery ML and AI Platform.

-We get real-world ecommerce datasets of Google Merchandise Store, so we can process the data to become training data (features + labels), train and evaluate ML models, and deploy ML models to AI Platform.

 # Introduction